Columbia Weather Forecast - NewsBreak

 Columbia Weather Forecast

-COLUMBIA, MS(Updated at 8am ET)Here's your weather forecast for the next four days.
+COLUMBIA, TN(Updated at 8am ET)Here's your weather forecast for the next four days.

 - Breezy: 0 mph